34 Best Apps to learn the Korean Language in 2026

 29. Nemo Korean — Speaking practice

-Take your employment using Korean to the next level, go for a trip, or discover new elements of culture.
+Improve your Korean-language employment, travel, or explore new aspects of culture.
 All is possible, and you can challenge yourself to learn Korean using the Nemo Korean app.

-While this app is all-around for learning Korean, it is mainly for speaking.
+While this app is suitable for learning Korean, it is primarily designed for speaking.

-The native speakers pronounce every word in top-notch quality, making it suitable for users.
+The native speakers pronounce every word with top-notch quality, making it suitable for users.

-It is possible to listen to all audio offline or in airplane mode since we downloaded all the audio to your device.
-There is also Speech Studio where you record yourself and then repeat your voice next to the teacher.
+We downloaded it to your device; listening to all audio offline or in airplane mode is possible.
+There is also a Speech Studio where you can record yourself and repeat your voice alongside the teacher.

-Pricing: The app is free to install from Google Play Store and Apple Store.
-You can purchase a Korean foundation pack for extra features at $11.99.
+Pricing: The app is free to install from the Google Play Store and Apple Store.
+A Korean foundation pack with extra features costs $11.99.

-Affiliated with the South Korean government, the King Sejong Institute Foundation runs courses and events worldwide.
-It also publishes books to promote the Korean language.
+Affiliated with the South Korean government, the King Sejong Institute Foundation offers courses and events worldwide and publishes books to promote the Korean language.

-The organization created Sejong Vocabulary for scratch to intermediate-level students who want to increase word power.
+The organization developed Sejong Vocabulary from scratch for intermediate-level students seeking to expand their vocabulary.

-The app includes 1700 beginners’ words, 3,000 intermediate vocabularies, 1600 collect word cards, and 200 culture cards.
+The app includes 1700 beginner words, 3,000 intermediate vocabulary words, 1600 collect word cards, and 200 culture cards.
 You can also play games to learn something new in Korean.

-The words are from diverse categories.
-For instance, greetings, numbers, introduction, describing people, travel, health, weather, clothing, airport, meetings, restaurant, business, taxi, going out, shopping, and many more.
+The words come from diverse categories, such as greetings, numbers, introductions, describing people, travel, health, weather, clothing, airports, meetings, restaurants, businesses, taxis, going out, shopping, and many more.

-Pricing: As you’d expect with any government-linked app to promote the language, this is free.
+Pricing: As you’d expect for a government-linked app promoting the language, this is free.

 Do you want to learn how to write, from the alphabet to phrases?

 Write It!
-Korean is a perfect choice for that.
-One of the few choices centers on writing and other things about the Korean language.
+Korean is a suitable choice—it is one of the few options that centers on writing and other aspects of the Korean language.

-Unlike other Korean education apps that offer tables and charts, this makes you write each letter and block it on your smartphone.
-There is a perfect way to study, make mistakes, practice, and progress.
+Unlike other Korean education apps that offer tables and charts, this app requires you to write each letter and block it on your smartphone.
+It is a perfect way to study, make mistakes, practice, and progress.

-If you just started out learning Korean, you can try this app.
-This is meant for those at the early stage of the study.
+If you have just started learning Korean, you can try this app.
+This is intended for those in the early stages of the study.
 This can help you master the Korean alphabet in a few days to weeks.

-Pricing: You can access the free app on Android and Apple.
-But if you need premium segments, pay a one-time $$6.99 to fully unlock for lifetime use.
+Pricing: The free app is available on Android and iOS.
+However, a one-time fee of $6.99 is required to unlock premium segments for lifetime use.

 The HiNative question-and-answer platform allows students to ask questions and receive answers from native speakers.
 This app can ask any question related to Korea and its language.

-It is possible to develop fluency and insight in a tricky language such as Korean by knowing it more from native speakers.
-Despite this, things are not always arranged and based on books.
+It is possible to develop fluency and insight into a complex language like Korean by learning from native speakers.
+Despite this, things are not always arranged according to books.

-The website has enormous content, ranging from absolute beginners to an advanced variety of questions and answers about Korean.
+The website offers extensive content, ranging from beginner to advanced questions and answers about Korean.

 Final words: How to pick the best Korean learning apps